fivdi/brkontru/doc/pulltypes.md

-## pullTypes - Pull Type Constants
+## pullTypes Object - Pull Type Constants

 When creating objects such as Buttons and Gpios there's a pullType option for specifying whether or not the internal pull-up or pull-down resistor